fisodd/www-fisodd-com/content/post/right-place.rst

    `Archive.org <https://archive.org/>`__.

-In college, my roommate had been loaned an Apple II by his father, and I managed to talk my way into using that computer after he went to bed.
+In college, my roommate had been loaned an Apple II by his father, and, being much more of a night-owl than my roommate, I managed to talk my way into using that computer after he went to bed.
-Starting with `RobotWar <https://en.wikipedia.org/wiki/RobotWar>`__ and eventually making heavy use of the seriously detailed early Apple manuals, I was able to recover my old coding skills and even teach myself how to code in 6502 Assembly completing a variety of little visual games pushing the limits of that 16 color graphics system.
+Starting with `RobotWar <https://en.wikipedia.org/wiki/RobotWar>`__ and eventually making heavy use of the seriously detailed early Apple manuals, I was able to recover my early coding skills and even teach myself how to code in 6502 Assembly completing a variety of little visual games pushing the limits of that 16 color graphics system.

-My roommate's father had very high hopes for what these personal systems could do for small businesses like his, and I had to admit working with VisiCalc was a breakthrough moment to appreciating how these systems would change business computing.
+My roommate's father had very high hopes for what these personal systems could do for small businesses like his, and I had to admit working with VisiCalc was a breakthrough moment for appreciating how these systems would change business computing.
-Even in its most rudimentary form, there was undeniable power with VisiCalc's flexible tables that automatically recalculated immediately.
+Even in its most rudimentary form, there was undeniable power with VisiCalc's flexible tables that recalculated automatically and immediately.
-Decades later, as I work with data visualizations, I still can hear this man's wish: "If you could just write a good charting program that could work with this stuff..."
+Decades later, as I work with data visualizations, I still can hear this man's wish: "If you guys could just write a good charting program that could work with this stuff..."

-However, at the time the circle of coders for these personal systems was rather small and even in my university's backwaters I got a chance to trade a few beers to hear Richard Garriott tell his stories about his work to create the early Ultima games.
+At the time the circle of coders for these personal systems was rather small, and even in my university's backwaters for the cost of a few beers I got a chance to hear Richard Garriott tell his stories about the challenges creating the early Ultima games.
-And even then while it was clear that these systems could change the way business worked, it was even more clear that there was an even larger audience beyond the business world that was eager for the ever more immersive experiences that computer games could offer.
+And even then, while it was clear that the little systems could change the way business worked, it was even more clear that there was an even larger audience beyond the business world that was eager for the ever more immersive experiences that computer games could offer.